ericz99/custom-forum/README.md

 # Why am I doing this project?
 And what's it for?

 - This is my side project that I'm working on, and also to polish my skills!
+- I am also doing this project for the people that aren't experiences with ReactJS or need some refresher!

 # Finish Product